-Teacher candidates will participate in two IEP meetings over the course of the semester and submit a summary reflection of how they addressed each of the following items and their learnings from the IEP
+Teacher candidates will participate in two IEP meetings over the course of the semester and submit a summary reflection of how they addressed each of the following items and their learnings from the IEP observe how data-based decisions are made and discussed in the IEP and how students are referred for more intensive intervention where appropriate.

-IEP Meeting One- Candidates will observe this IEP and take note of how the Ed Specialist and related professionals focus on student strengths and interests and ensure meaningful parent and student input as they collaboratively develop goals to address the student's needs.
+IEP Meeting One - Candidates will observe this IEP and take note of how the Ed Specialist and related professionals focus on student strengths and interests and ensure meaningful parent and student input as they collaboratively develop goals to address the student's needs.
+Candidates will